API reference

 TaskLookupError – if no matching task was found

-Return type
+Return type:

 None

-async start(exit_stack, event_broker)
+async start(exit_stack, event_broker, logger)

 Start the event broker.